googleapis/google-cloud-java/gcloud-java-examples/README.md

     mvn exec:java -Dexec.mainClass="com.google.gcloud.examples.storage.StorageExample" -Dexec.args="delete <bucket_name> test.txt"
     ```

- * Here's an example run of `Stat`, illustrating the use of the gcloud-java-nio jar.
+ * Here's an example run of `Stat`, illustrating the use of gcloud-java-nio.

     Before running the example, go to the [Google Developers Console][developers-console] to ensure that Google Cloud Storage API is enabled and that you have a bucket with a file in it.

-    Run the sample with:
+    Run the sample with (from the gcloud-java-examples folder):
     ```
     mvn exec:java -Dexec.mainClass="com.google.gcloud.examples.nio.Stat" -Dexec.args="--check"